Your Cooking Assistant Find a recipe by the avaliable engredients

 • water: 1 tsp

-• Asian chile pepper sauce, or to taste: 0.5 tsp
+• Asian Chili pepper sauce: 0.5 tsp (to taste)

 • water: 1 tsp